 Premonitions are similar.
 They are just a coincidence between thoughts and events.
 If you have enough thoughts, sometime events will correspond to them.
 People remember when premonitions come true, and forget when they don’t.
 (This is called confirmation bias.)
 While pseudoscience remembers successes and ignores failures, science places it hypothesis to severe tests, with independent verification and repetition of observations and experiments.
 Real science doesn’t rely on coincidence or anecdote.

 9. Lack of a Good Sense of Proportion

 The basic reason we have so many cognitive bugs has to do with our evolutionary history.
 Behavior guided by the intellect is a late evolutionary development compared to responses motivated by desires and emotions which affect the more primitive parts of the brain.
 (So you may fear flying rather than driving even though the former is much safer.
 Or you may fear dying from a foreign terrorist attack even though you are infinitely more likely to be killed by a fellow citizen.)
 Our primitive brains evolved in biological eras when almost nothing was known about cause and effect.
-Modern science is very recent.
+Modern science, the only cognitive authority in the world today, is very recent.